slack-rpg/slack-rpg/README.md

 ## config.js
 The config file should be filled out as follows:
+- app:
+  - addons: string, a comma separated list of addons to load (defaults to 'slack-rpg/addon-official')

 - slack:
   - token: string, Your slack token
   - autoReconnect: boolean, Reconnect on disconnect